Deep Impact (film): Soundtrack

 The music for the film was composed and conducted by James Horner and performed by the Hollywood Studio Symphony.
+On July 30, 2026, La-La Land Records expanded and remastered the album with previously unreleased cues.

 Release

 Theatrical

 Deep Impact was released by Paramount Pictures in the United States and DreamWorks Pictures internationally on May 8, 1998.

 Home media

 Deep Impact was released on VHS on October 20, 1998, LaserDisc on November 3 and DVD on December 15.
+On October 19, 2004, a special edition DVD was released.
+The film debuted on Blu-ray on September 15, 2009.
+On May 2, 2023, in honor of its 25th anniversary, a two-disc 4K Blu-ray set was released.

 Reception

 Box office

-Deep Impact debuted at the North American box office with $41 million in ticket sales.
-It managed to cross over Twister, scoring the tenth-highest opening weekend of all time.
+Deep Impact debuted at the North American box office with $41.1 million in ticket sales.
+It managed to beat out Twister to have the highest non-holiday May opening weekend.
+The film also scored the tenth-highest opening weekend of all time.
 For a decade, the film held the record for having the biggest opening weekend for a female-directed film until it was taken by Twilight in 2008.
 The film grossed $140 million in North America and an additional $209 million worldwide for a total gross of $349 million.
 Despite competition in the summer of 1998 from the similar Armageddon, both films were widely successful, with Deep Impact being the higher opener of the two, while Armageddon was the most profitable overall.